How to buy Cettire (CTT) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Cettire Limited is an other business based in Australia.
-Cettire shares (CTT) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Cettire has a trailing 12-month revenue of around $56.4 million.
+Cettire is an internet retail business based in Australia.
+Cettire shares (CTT) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
+Cettire has a trailing 12-month revenue of around $92.4 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Cettire